Advertisement

 As any owner will know, dogs can be the perfect medicine when one is sick or feeling down.
 But do hospitals in the UK allow dogs to visit their owners?
 Let’s find out.

-Thankfully, in the past few years, the benefits of dogs visiting patients has been widely noticed, and efforts are being made to make hospitals more accessible to dogs.
+Thankfully, in the past few years, the benefits of dogs visiting patients have been widely noticed, and efforts are being made to make hospitals more accessible to dogs.
 Here’s everything you need to know about bringing a dog to the hospital in the UK.

 Can my dog visit me in the hospital?